eduardotks/c_sharp_asp_net_6_web_lanches/README.md

 ## Sistema de gerenciamento de Lanches

 ### Descrição
-- Project ASP .NET Core 6 developed with Macoratti in Udemy plataform.
+- Project ASP .NET Core 6 developed.
 The objective of this project is to learn how to develop a web application with ASP .NET Core 6.
 This project is a simple system to manage the sale of sandwiches.
 - Admin user: admin@localhost // Admin password: Numsey#2022